GatiAher/lagaan-football-pool-app/README.md

 Minor

 - Pretty Home Page with short getting started guide
-- Rename "Copy Id" to "Register Id"
-- Ranking highlight names of users who have not picked for this week
+- Make banner with message: If name is red, you have not picked teams for week 7

 Medium